seguinleo/CotCotPack/README.md

 # CotCotPack

 **CotCot** is a PVP / Build / Survival resource pack for Minecraft Java and Bedrock.
-The resource pack is updated to the latest version of MC (1.18.x), but also 1.8.x for PVP players.
+The resource pack is updated to the latest version of Minecraft, but also 1.8.x for PVP players.
 CotCot is a Faithful edit with animated items, 3D models, alternative textures and custom colormap/lightmap.
 It is also PVP-friendly with Low Fire, Clean Water or small swords.
 Textures are compressed and optimized for toasters.

 ![1](https://github.com/PouletEnSlip/Minecraft-Resource-Pack/blob/main/Images/0.png)